 Statistics reveal that 1.34 billion phishing emails are sent in a day across the world, while malicious actors send over one trillion phishing emails every year.
-Successful phishing attacks are increasing significantly, and the main reason is the various form in which they come in.
-In other words, the hackers use several different ways to launch the attack.
+Successful phishing attacks are increasing significantly, mainly due to the various forms they come in.
+In other words, the hackers use several ways to launch the attack.
 The rise of ransomware-as-a-service (RaaS) and the availability of phishing kits is one reason for increased email phishing attacks.

 There are three main common types of phishing emails, namely:

 To know how each type targets people, let’s read about each email phishing type in a bit of detail:

 Clone phishing is an email phishing type in which the hackers use a legitimate and previously delivered email and steal its recipient and content to create a cloned email.
 The cloned email includes malicious attachments or links and can trick the victim into giving their personal information.
 But the success rate of clone phishing depends on the quality of the email message that has been cloned.